WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ### 1630 | CSS Flexbox Practice Ex
 I 'completed' two of the three flexbox practice ex.
 I do not know if they made a difference.
 I am definitely going to need to pay attention to the lecture when it comes.

+### 2230 | CSS Position Ex
+Completed the impromptu Ex on positioning elements within CSS.
+I really feel like there should be a straight forward understanding how the structured language should work.
+It makes very little since.
+Much is guess work, trial and error, and luck.
+Still, it is something that rewards experimentation.
+I learned that you can make a box (element) fixed.
+Afterwards, you can make lower elements absolute (or relative) to that element.
+There is no need for making the ```position: absolute``` and ```position: relative``` at the same time!

 ---